ray-project/ray/doc/source/data/faq.rst

 Does all of my data need to fit into memory?
 ============================================

-No, with Ray's support for fallback allocation to disk and proactive object spilling to disk, you only need to be able to fit your data into memory OR disk.
+No, with Ray's support for :ref:`spilling objects to disk <object-spilling>`, you only need to be able to fit your data into memory OR disk.
+However, keeping your data in distributed memory may speed up your workload, which can be done on arbitrarily large datasets by windowing them, creating :ref:`pipelines <dataset_pipeline_concept>`.

 How much data can Ray Datasets handle?
 ======================================

 Ray Datasets has been tested at multi-petabyte scale for I/O and multi-terabyte scale for shuffling, and we're continuously working on improving this scalability.
+If you have a very large dataset that you'd like to process and you're running into scalability issues, please reach out to us on our `Discourse <https://discuss.ray.io/>`__.

 How do I get my data into Ray Datasets?
 =======================================